Media Research Information Bureau: Other charts

 MRIB also compiled the UK Independent Singles and Albums Charts that were published in many newspapers and magazines such as Melody Maker.
 Alongside the Network Chart, they also compiled regional charts for ILR stations such as the London chart used on Alan Freeman's Pick of the Pops Take Two on Capital Radio and the North East England chart used on Metro Radio and published in the Newcastle Evening Chronicle.
 In the 1980s MRIB compiled the disco charts for the UK that were published in Record Business (which was later absorbed into Music Week and published as the Disco and Dance chart).
 From 1982 through the 1990s the UK rock charts that were published in Kerrang! magazine were also compiled by MRIB.
 In the early 90s, MRIB compiled BSkyb's UK Top 40 chart which was shown on Sky One.
+MRIB also provided the film box office charts that were published in NME in the 90s.
 Although MRIB's Network Chart was a direct rival to the chart that was compiled by Gallup for CIN/OCC and broadcast by BBC Radio 1, the same radio station announced in 1995 that it was launching the 1FM Artist Chart that combined album and singles sales and would be compiled by MRIB.
 This had apparently disappointed CIN, and the British Phonographic Industry as reported by Music Week on 14 January 1995.
 However, it was later reported on 29 April 1995 that CIN would be taking over compiling the chart from MRIB.
 From 1998 to 2001, MRIB also compiled the World Beat album chart show for CNN International.
 In 2002, Emap announced that they would be launching their own Smash Hits chart for its FM radio stations such as Kiss and that it would be compiled using sales data from MRIB.